 For CHW core skills education, we believe that Community Health Worker education is valuable and necessary, and there are is a paucity of core skills courses offered in our state.
-Through our collaboratively developed and tested program, with CHWs, we provide CHWs with the skills and information they need to play their vital and multi-faceted role in our communities.
-We plan to launch the first CHW instructor course February 22nd.
-In this way, we will start to lay the foundation for greater capacity for increasing a greater network of CHWs particularly core skills and an orientation to build community engagement and advocacy in health.
+Through our collaboratively developed and tested program, with CHWs, we provide CHWs with the skills and information they need to play a vital and multifaceted role in their community .
+With an orientation to core skills that can build engagement and advocacy in community health, we start to lay the foundation for greater capacity for increasing a greater network of CHWs to support our diverse communities .

 Our community health worker program is designed to be an entry level program, an on ramp.
 The program is specifically attentive to the often overlooked core skills needed to do the work.
 It has a specific focus on individual and community engagement.
 This focus acknowledges the special talent that community health workers’ have for building relationships.
 In our program, community health workers will learn through an experiential learning method that honor and build on their knowledge and expertise.